shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 * For the beginning part of your trip, please stay in Downtown Toronto up to and including Saturday night
 * Book Sunday night (May 10th) in Brampton
-* If you are staying in the Canada after Monday (May 11th), I recommend going back to Downtown Toronto
+* If you are staying in Canada after Monday (May 11th), I recommend going back to Downtown Toronto

-A bus will take you from Toronto to Brampton on the Sunday morning.

 Hotel booking websites - Websites: Priceline.com, Hotels.com, Trip Advisor